adamrdrew/hieroglyphs/.ushabti/docs/architecture.md

 **Components:**
 - `MainWindow`: Root three-column NavigationSplitView
 - `Sidebar/`: Project list UI with selection and creation sheets
-  - `Sidebar`: List of projects with toolbar
+  - `Sidebar`: List of projects with toolbar and empty state
   - `SidebarProjectEntry`: Individual project row with title and card count summary
   - `NewProjectSheet`: Form for creating new projects
 - `CardList/`: Card list UI with search, filter, sort, and creation sheets
-  - `CardList`: List of cards with search, filter, sort, and toolbar
+  - `CardList`: List of cards with search, filter, sort, empty states, and toolbar
   - `CardListEntry`: Individual card row with type icon, status, and priority indicator
   - `CardFilterBar`: Multi-select filter UI for status, type, and priority
   - `CardSortPopover`: Sort UI for criteria and order
   - `NewCardSheet`: Form for creating new cards
+- `CardDetail/`: Card editor with metadata and markdown body
+  - `CardDetail`: Two-section layout with metadata editor and body editor
+  - `CardMetadataEditor`: Form for title, type, status, priority, tag chips
+  - `CardBodyEditor`: Click-to-edit markdown with preview/edit toggle
+- `Shared/`: Reusable components
+  - `TagChipView`: Pill-shaped tag chip with delete button

-**Dependencies:** SwiftUI, HieroglyphsVM, WorkspaceProviding
+**Dependencies:** SwiftUI, HieroglyphsVM, WorkspaceProviding, CodeEditorView, MarkdownUI

 **Notes:** Views are small, focused, and composable.
 They read state from ViewModel via `@Environment` and trigger actions via ViewModel methods.
-Views do not directly call services.
+Views do not directly call services except SidebarProjectEntry (loads card counts).

 ### Application Entry Point